-2.Click the profile icon in the top right hand corner of viewer.
+2.Click the printer icon in the top right hand corner of viewer.

 4. A native print dialogue box will appear giving you a preview of the schedule.
 You can see that the default printing options split up each week of the monthly schedule onto a separate page.
 If this is what you want, click the Print button on the left tab of the print dialogue box to send the schedule to the printer.

 If you would like a more condensed schedule, follow the instructions below.

 CONDENSING THE SCHEDULE